 To cash in on Suspiria’s success Argento’s earlier film Profondo Rosso/Deep Red was confusingly renamed Suspiria 2 in western markets.
 Argento had his own sequel in mind, announcing not long after Suspiria’s success that it was the first part of a trilogy.
 As the nineteen seventies came to a close the director set about filming part two, Inferno (1980).
 The movie tracked Suspiria’s narrative structure fairly closely, this time following hero Mark (Leigh McCloskey) and his attempts to track down his sister Rose after her disappearance in New York.
 Unbeknownst to Mark, Rose has discovered the book “The Three Mothers” which details the existence of three sisters who wield dark powers.
 The sisters, a trio of witches, dwell in three buildings specifically designed for them, one in Rome, one in Freiburg, and one in New York.
 Rose realises that her apartment building is in fact the witch’s New York home.

-Though the movie provided the sort of story exposition that some critics complained was missing from Suspiria, Inferno was a slightly disappointing follow-up.
+Though the movie provided the sort of story exposition that some critics complained was missing from Suspiria, detailing the Three Mothers mythos over the opening scene, Inferno failed to match its predecessor.
 Argento himself had been seriously ill during part of the production and had even called in assistance from Mario Bava for parts of the movie he was unable to shoot.
-Perhaps a result of its difficult production Inferno provided little except further murderous set-pieces in the Argento mould.
+Perhaps a result of its difficult production Inferno played like a series of disconnected set-pieces.
+As creepy and visually arresting as some of them were it made for a disappointing whole.
 Even a soundtrack from prog-rocker Keith Emerson failed to live up to the high-standard set by Goblin four years earlier.
+Much of its horror reputation in Europe stemmed from its status as a "video nasty", failing foul of the DDP after a scene of a cat eating a live mouse was slotted in to the movie.

 Recalling the underwhelming box office performance of Suspiria, Twentieth Century Fox did not agree to a full theatrical release for Inferno.
 As such the movie was left to gather dust until 1985 when it was released as a straight-to-video product, a limited theatrical release in New York following a year later.
 Commercially the movie was a failure.
 Reviewers were equally unsympathetic in their write-ups, pointing out that Argento’s flamboyant presentation trampled the scares this time around.
 Far from the sub-standard offering it was made out to be at the time Inferno simply failed to live up to the masterwork it had to follow.